NFL Draft 2022: A sneak peek at the NFL Draft theater - NewsBreak

 All eyes will be on the crowning jewel, the NFL Draft theater which will include two stages this year.

-The main stage is the largest ever built for the NFL Draft and is located on Las Vegas Boulevard east of the High Roller on Flamingo.Panthers name new team president with Tom Glick stepping aside
+The main stage is the largest ever built for the NFL Draft and is located on Las Vegas Boulevard east of the High Roller on Flamingo.LIST: NFL Draft 2022 events in Las Vegas

 Heather Nanberg is the NFL’s director of events and describes what will take place on the stage.